WiLGYSeF/pycolor/README.md

 - Commands that write a lot of data at once may cause a `BlockingIOError` (work in progress)
 - Programs that expect interactive standard input may not work properly.
 - Interactive programs that rewrite parts of the screen may cause unexpected behavior.

+# Known Bugs

+- BlockingIOError is sometimes thrown and is not caught